-Pass-through paleomagnetic measurements from Site U1604 were performed using the SRM to investigate the NRM on a total of 389 archive-half sections (157 sections from Hole U1604A and 91 sections from Hole U1604B).
-Measurements were not made on archive-half sections that had highly disturbed sediments or on core catcher sections.
+Pass-through paleomagnetic measurements for Site U1604 were performed using the SRM to investigate the NRM on a total of 389 archive section halves (157 sections from Hole U1604A and 91 from Hole U1604B).
+Measurements were not made on archive section halves that had highly disturbed sediments or on core catcher sections.
 All measurements on section halves were made at 2 cm intervals up to a peak AF demagnetization of 20 mT.
-A total of 248 discrete cube samples were taken from the working-half sections.
+A total of 248 discrete cube samples were taken from the working section halves.
 Discrete samples were measured on the SRM or the JR-6A spinner magnetometer.
 Generally, one sample per core section was collected, avoiding visually disturbed intervals and filling in gaps where the other hole did not have recovery.
 ARM was measured on a subset of 29 discrete samples from Hole U1604A.
 This subset of samples was demagnetized to 100 mT on all three axes prior to measuring the remanence.
-An ARM was imparted with a peak 100 mT AF and 50 μ T direct current (DC) field, and the remanence was measured.
-Comparison of the ARM with volume-normalized bulk MS shows a quasilinear relationship between ARM and MS, suggesting that the concentration of magnetic minerals is the primary control on both measurements and supporting the use of normalized remanence for estimating relative paleointensity.
+An ARM was imparted with a peak 100 mT AF and 50 $\mu$ T direct current (DC) field, and the remanence was measured.
+Comparison of the ARM with volume-normalized bulk MS shows a quasilinear relationship between ARM and MS, suggesting that the concentration of magnetic minerals is the primary control on both measurements and supporting the use of normalized remanence for estimating RPI.